Home › Blog › Customer Onboarding: Steps, Examples, and Best Practices

 Stylehive has done a great job at it.
 Its super simple in-app message is a hit among its customers.
 It helps buyers find discounts, coupons and guides them on how various other things.

-6. Create Product Tutorials
+5. Create Product Tutorials

 Tutorials are a tremendous source of learning for new employees.
 They instruct new customers on how to use your products and realize the results they desire.
-For instance, a business that sells software products can create a tutorial to guide users through the set-up or installation process.

 In the same way, a company that sells equipment can create tutorials showing customers how to set up the equipment.
 Product tutorials should outline the step-by-step process in a precise manner.
 They should be brief and easy to understand.